Bost/electron-and-clojurescript/README.md

 #### Development

-For development you can start the compiler with `boot watch dev-build`.
+Start the compiler with `boot watch dev-build`.
+This will:
-This will incrementally compile ClojureScript sources, push changes to your running Electron app and provide a REPL connection ([docs](https://github.com/adzerk-oss/boot-cljs-repl))into the app.
+* incrementally compile ClojureScript sources
+* push changes to your running Electron app
+* provide a REPL connection

+([docs](https://github.com/adzerk-oss/boot-cljs-repl))into the app.

-You can start the electron process using [electron-prebuilt](https://github.com/mafintosh/electron-prebuilt) or using a downloaded `Electron.app` package:
+Start the electron process using [electron-prebuilt](https://github.com/mafintosh/electron-prebuilt) or using a downloaded `Electron.app` package: